It all started in March of 2020...

 As I continued to seek my own perfection and fail to succeed, I became depressed.
 I felt that there was no way that I was worth any success, any attention, and any love that came from my works.
 I felt like God had left me there in my brokenness and since I seemed unlovable by my own standards, God must not love me either.
 For years, I was depressed, anxious and going through the motions of life feeling like everyone would be better off if I was out of their life.

 Thankfully, as I was ready to give up on myself, God placed others in my life to show me that I was not alone, I was not neglected by God, and I was capable of more than I could understand.
 Through my youth group, my family, and growing in my own understanding of God's character through worship and scripture, God redeemed my story.
 He gave me friends that would see through the facade I hid behind and pointed me back to God.
 My parents kept loving me unconditionally, even when they didn't know the full situation.
 God taught me that it wasn't about me and my accomplishments.
 It is about Him.

 My lifestyle and mentality didn't change overnight.
 I spent years relearning who God is, and who I am.
 Through the processes, I made lifelong friends, developed a passion for serving, and a passion for helping youth understand that their identity doesn't come from the things of this world.
-They come through our identity in Christ.
+It comes through our identity in Christ.

 I hope my story encourages you.
 If you want to hear more of my story or have questions, use the button below to email firstname.lastname@example.org or reach out to me on Instagram/Facebook.

 If you want to learn more about the Made X Madison story or partner with the company...